 Biden’s pardon announcement in October has led other state governors to take similar action.
 Kentucky Gov. Andy Beshear announced that he would be exploring statewide weed pardons, and later signing an executive order in November to allow medical cannabis use.
 More than 1,450 Arizona residents with federal cannabis possession convictions were pardoned on Oct.
 25, 2022.

 Oregon Gov. Kate Brown issued more than 45,000 pardons in November 2022.
 “We are a state, and a nation, of second chances.
-Today, I am taking steps to right the wrongs of a flawed, inequitable, and outdated criminal justice system in Oregon when it comes to personal marijuana possession,” Brown said in statement.
+Today, I am taking steps to right the wrongs of a flawed, inequitable, and outdated criminal justice system in Oregon when it comes to personal marijuana possession,” Brown said in a statement.
 “For the estimated 45,000 individuals who are receiving a pardon for prior state convictions of marijuana possession, this action will help relieve the collateral consequences arising from these convictions.”

 Most recently, Pennsylvania Gov. Tom Wolf granted 369 pardons on Jan.
 12, which adds to a total of 2,540.
 “I have taken this process very seriously—reviewing and giving careful thought to each and every one of these 2,540 pardons and the lives they will impact,” Wolf said.
 “Every single one of the Pennsylvanians who made it through the process truly deserves their second chance, and it’s been my honor to grant it.”